samherring99/NightwingCurriculum/module_2_advanced_nlp_and_transformers/README.md

 #### Goals:

-- Understand the MoE architecture and its applications.
+- Understand the MoE architecture and its applications
-- Study recent advancements and variants.
+- Study recent advancements and variants

 #### Readings:
 - 📖 [Mixture of Experts Introduction](https://machinelearningmastery.com/mixture-of-experts/)